L.A. Confidential

 L.A.
-Confidential (1990) is a neo-noir novel by James Ellroy and the third of his L.A.
+Confidential (1990) is a neo-noir novel by American writer James Ellroy, the third of his L.A.
 Quartet series.
 It is dedicated to Mary Doherty Ellroy.
 The epigraph is "A glory that costs everything and means nothing"—Steve Erickson.

 Plot

-The story follows several Los Angeles Police Department officers in the early 1950s who become embroiled in a mix of sex, corruption, and murder following a massacre at the Nite Owl coffee shop.
+The story follows several Los Angeles Police Department officers in the 1950s who become embroiled in a mix of sex, corruption, and murder following a massacre at the Nite Owl coffee shop.
 The story eventually encompasses organized crime, political corruption, heroin trafficking, pornography, prostitution, and Hollywood.
 The title refers to the scandal magazine Confidential, which is fictionalized as Hush-Hush.
 It also deals with the real "Bloody Christmas" scandal.